sqyyy-jar/CustomItems/README.md

   "CustomModelData": 1, (set the items CustomModelData to this value - not necessary) "Unbreakable": true|false, (makes the item unbreakable - not necessary) "ItemFlags": ["itemflag1", "itemflag2", etc], (adds itemflags from https://hub.spigotmc.org/javadocs/spigot/org/bukkit/inventory/ItemFlag.html to the item - not necessary)
-  "Lore": ["line1", "line2", etc], (adds a lore to the item - not necessary) "Recipe": {
+  "Lore": ["line1", "line2", etc], (adds a lore to the item - not necessary - use &char to colorize the lore) "Recipe": {
     "shape": [" R ", " R ", " S "], (The shape stands for the 3x3 grid in the craftingtable)
     "Items": [{"char":'R', "Material": "ROTTEN_FLESH"}, {"char":'S', "Material": "STICK"}] //replace the chars used before with the Materials from https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html